-- Collect data specific to young adults who grew up in the LCMS, regardless of their current faith affiliation, focusing on their home congregation, family, current beliefs and what influences their relationship with the church. - Compare research findings from a specifically LCMS perspective with findings from studies in broader American Christianity (Fuller Youth Institute, National Study of Youth and Religion, LifeWay, etc.).

-• Initiate a conversation in the church about the care for the millennial generation, repent where needed, correct and capitalize on our strengths to serve plurals/Generation Z and future generations.
+- Collect data specific to young adults who grew up in the LCMS, regardless of their current faith affiliation, focusing on their home congregation, family, current beliefs and what influences their relationship with the church. - Compare research finding from a specifically LCMS perspective with findings with studies in broader American Christianity (Fuller Youth Institute, National Study of Youth and Religion, LifeWay, etc.). - Initiate a conversation in the Church about the care for the Millennial Generation.
+Repent where needed, correct, and capitalize on our strengths to serve Plurals/Gen Z and future generations.

-RESEARCH TEAM
+Research team

-Primary Researcher Ryan Curnutt - senior research analyst, LCMS Research Services

-Rev. Mark Kiessling - director, LCMS Youth Ministry, LCMS Office of National Mission

-Julianna Shults, DCE - program manager, LCMS Youth Ministry, LCMS Office of National Mission

-Kevin Borchers, DCE, Ph.D. - associate professor of Christian Education, Concordia University Chicago, River Forest, Ill.

-Dave Rueter, DCE, Ph.D. - associate professor of Christian Education, Concordia University, Irvine, Calif.
+Primary Researcher Ryan Curnutt - Senior Research Analyst - LCMS Research Services Rev. Mark Kiessling - Director - LCMS Youth Ministry, LCMS Office of National Mission Julianna, Shults, DCE - Program Manager - LCMS Youth Ministry, LCMS Office of National Mission Kevin Borchers, DCE, Ph.D. - Associate Professor of Christian Education, Concordia University, Chicago Dave Rueter, DCE, Ph.D. - Associate Professor of Christian Education, Concordia University, Irvine

-PROCESS
+Process

 For our first phase of research, 1800 congregations were included in a random sample with a ratio designed to reflect the size and location of the LCMS overall.
-Of those surveyed, 184 congregations responded, usually through a pastor or DCE.
-The survey contained questions about the congregation and specifically the confirmation classes of 2004-2006.
+184 congregations responded, usually through a pastor or DCE.
+The survey contained questions about the congregation and specifically on the Confirmation classes of 2004-2006.
 Assuming the standard confirmation age of 12-14, these young people would now be 23-27 years old.
 Since many pastors or DCEs were not at the congregation during those years, respondents were encouraged to recruit help from staff or parents who might know more about these young people.

 In our second phase of research, we conducted an online survey of young adults.
-LCMS Youth Ministry used social media to promote the survey and encouraged people to tag individuals in our target group.
-Congregations who had participated in the previous study, as well as LCMS districts, were asked to encourage participation in the survey.
-A total of 2,046 young adults, with an average age of 24, took the survey.
+LCMS Youth Ministry used social media to promote the survey and encouraged people to tag individuals in our target group in posts.
+Congregations who had participated in the previous study as well as LCMS Districts were encouraged to encourage participation in the survey.
+2,046 young adults took the survey.
+The average age of those that took the survey was 24 years old.
 Nearly twice as many women as men (F:66% M:34%) responded.
-Eighty-eight percent were confirmed between sixth and ninth grade.
+88% were confirmed between 6th-9th grade.

-The survey took 15-20 minutes to complete and asked young adults about their life, current faith practices and theology.
+The survey took between 15-20 minutes to take and asked young adults about their life, current faith practices, and theology.
 The questions were designed to apply to both active LCMS members and those who have distanced themselves from the church.
-The only distinction between the questions for these groups was that those who were inactive or who had left the church were given additional short answer questions.
+The only distinction between these groups was that those who were inactive or who had left the church were given additional short answer questions.

-It is well-known that many in our culture hold views that are opposed to the Bible and the church.
-In learning about these differences, this is not in any way to suggest the church is considering changing its stance or turning away from sound biblical teaching.
-This study is an exercise in careful listening so that church leaders and ministers are equipped to defend doctrine while compassionately engaging the whole spectrum of viewpoints found throughout this diverse generation.
+It is well-known that many in our culture, especially young people, hold views that are opposed to the Bible and the church.
+This study seeks to help the church learn more about these differences.
+This is not in any way to suggest the church is considering changing its stance or turning away from sound Biblical teaching.
+Rather, this study is an exercise in careful listening so that church leaders and ministers are equipped to defend doctrine while compassionately engaging the whole spectrum of viewpoints found throughout this diverse generation.